The customer journey. The purchase funnel. The buying cycle.

 When contacts reach the intent phase, it’s probable that they’re seriously considering making a purchase from your business.
 Use your workflows to get those in the consideration stage into the intent stage by following some of these best practices:

-Getting contacts from the intent phase into the evaluation phase requires even more individualized communication – but workflows can still be of use here.
+Getting contacts from the intent phase into the decision phase requires even more individualized communication – but workflows can still be of use here.
 Consider utilizing workflows in this capacity:

 Step 6: Conversion